 Old Vs New

 Traditional streets stand stoically right below neon lights giving Shinjuku a fabulous dichotomy of old vs new.

-Visit the atmospheric Omoide Yokocho (Memory Lane) for the world’s tiniest restaurants which could fit no more than our party of 7 at a time!
-Choose your yakitori from a pile and watch as they are grilled in front of you while you sip a cold glass of Asahi!
+Visit the atmospheric Omoide Yokocho (Memory Lane) for the world’s tiniest restaurants.
+They could fit no more than our party of 7 at a time!
+Choose your yakitori from a pile and watch as they are grilled in front of you.
+And you sip a cold glass of Asahi!

-Shinjuku is also home to the famous Golden Gai which is a similar narrow alley network jam packed with teeny tiny bars.
+Shinjuku is also home to the famous Golden Gai.
+This is a similar narrow alley network jam-packed with teeny-tiny bars.

 Besides eating and drinking and playing VR at Sega World there are so many things to do in Shinjuku.
-It is an easy stroll to the Tokyo Metropolitan Government Building which has astounding views of the city from the free observation deck on the 45th floor.
+It is an easy stroll to the Tokyo Metropolitan Government Building.
+From here enjoy astounding views of the city from the free observation deck on the 45th floor.